 TAKE ACTION: Call on the Australian and Queensland governments to fund the $6 million a year needed over seven years to complete the eradication of yellow crazy ants from the Wet Tropics World Heritage Area.

 Yellow crazy ants are a highly aggressive tramp ant that made it into Australia through our ports.
 In a suitable climate such as that of the Queensland Wet Tropics they can form super colonies over vast areas and have huge environmental, social and economic impacts.

 Yellow crazy ants do not bite, but spray formic acid to blind and kill their prey.

 Once the ants reach super colony levels they can become a severe threat to people, especially children and the elderly, as well as pets.
 They can damage household electrical appliances and wiring.

 One man in Australia has already suffered serious injury from yellow crazy ants.
 While sleeping at his home in Edmonton, Queensland, the ants swarmed all over Frank Teodo’s face, burning his eyes badly with their acid.
 And he’s not alone, people’s pets have been sprayed by the ants’ acid, injuring their eyes, mouth and paws.
 The ants can also kill small and young animals including chickens and native animals.

 Yellow crazy ants are a huge threat to agriculture in Australia’s warmer regions.
 By farming sugar-secreting scale insects and encouraging sooty moulds they can dramatically reduce the productivity of crops such as fruit trees and sugar cane.

-They would also destroy tourism values in Queensland’s Wet Tropics World Heritage rainforests region.
-Wet tropics tourism is worth $2 billion a year.
+They would destroy tourism values in Queensland’s Wet Tropics World Heritage rainforests region, where tourism is worth $2 billion a year.

 What we’re doing